 Collection Councils provide exciting opportunities for Members to build relationships with curators and specialists and others who share their interests, in an intimate, behind-the-scenes setting.
 Councils meet several times per year for curator-led tours, special receptions, visits to private collections and artists’ studios, travel opportunities, and more.
-Annual Memberships are $1,500 ($200 for Young Professionals), a portion of which is tax-deductible.
+Annual Memberships are $1,500 ($200 for Young Professionals) or $2,500, a portion of which is tax-deductible.
+Joining at $2,500 offers the benefits of Director's Circle Membership at the Tastemaker level.
 For more information and to join, please contact the Development office at (718) 501-6589.

 The African Art Council brings lovers of African art closer to our acclaimed and historic collection.
 Council activities offer opportunities to meet a range of specialists in the field through visits to galleries and other institutions; special viewings of objects in the Museum’s Conservation Lab; private receptions; and behind-the-scenes tours led by Kevin Dumouchelle, Associate Curator, Arts of Africa and the Pacific Islands.
 Join this Council in full or in installments.
 Join as a Young Professional.